DavidRaab/website/content/posts/2024-12-22-code-as-data.md

 ```

 But instead of calling the global installed functions that are installed
-in Perl, here `hello`, we also could change `run` to pass it a a so called
+in Perl, here `hello`, we also could change `run` to pass it a so called
 **Dispatch-Table**.

 ```perl